Allstate Sugar Bowl

 The Mercedes-Benz Superdome fills up fast for every Sugar Bowl, especially when there is a favorite local team playing.
 Early ticket purchase is very strongly advised.

-Also, if you’re planning to stay in town for a day or a few days prior to the Sugar Bowl, early accommodation reservations are very strongly advised.
-Hotels in New Orleans are usually at capacity for New Year’s Eve and the Sugar Bowl game that immediately follows on New Year’s Day.
+If you’re planning to stay in town for a few days prior to the Sugar Bowl, early hotel reservations are strongly advised.

-However, if you can't manage to find a ticket to the game, you can still plan to come to New Orleans, root for your favorite team and join in the pre- and post-game festivities.
-You can also catch the Sugar Bowl from a great seat from one of New Orleans' many sports bars.
-It’s almost as good as being at the game itself, especially if fellow fans of your home team surround you.
+And if you can't manage to find a ticket to the game, you can also catch the Sugar Bowl from a great seat at one of New Orleans' many sports bars.
+It’s almost as good as being at the game itself, especially if you’re surrounded by fellow fans of your home team.